jpdoyon/go-scp/README.md

 =============================
 [![Go Report Card](https://goreportcard.com/badge/bramvdbogaerde/go-scp)](https://goreportcard.com/report/bramvdbogaerde/go-scp) [![](https://godoc.org/github.com/bramvdbogaerde/go-scp?status.svg)](https://godoc.org/github.com/bramvdbogaerde/go-scp)

+This is a fork of Bram Vandenbogaerde's excellent go-scp module.
+It adds a proxy io.Reader and io.Writer that could very well replace the more limited PassThru Factory.
+The io.Reader proxy is added to the copyFromRemote, and intercepts the stream coming from the remote, providing a more accurate progress from what is downloaded (provided download is slower than writing to disk)
+The io.Writer proxy is added to the CopyPassThru, and intercepts the stream going to the remote, providing a more accurate progress from what is uploaded (provided upload is slower than reading to disk)  The proxies could easily be extended to also intercept the local reading/writing, rendering PassThru completely obsolete.
+But since it wasn't a requirement of this fork, it was left undone.

 This package makes it very easy to copy files over scp in Go.
 It uses the golang.org/x/crypto/ssh package to establish a secure connection to a remote server in order to copy the files via the SCP protocol.